-Starting a new company post-liquidation
+Can I start a new company post-liquidation?

 The general answer is you can be a director of as many companies as you like at the same time.
 However, if you have been the director of a liquidated company and you set up a new company it cannot have the same or a similar name to the old company so as to lead to possible confusion of creditors of the old company.